Linear extensions and order-preserving poset partitions: Cyclic classes of linear extensions

 \begin{example} Consider the disjoint sum of a chain of height $1$ and a one-element poset (Figure \ref{fig:discon}).
-This poset has 3 linear extensions giving rise to 2 cyclic extensions.
+This poset has 3 linear extensions giving rise to 2 cyclic classes.

 \end{example} As we can see from the Example \ref{ex:discon}, it may well happen that two distinct linear extensions of a finite poset determine the same action.
-In this case, the $\sim$ relation is nontrivial and the number of cyclic extensions is smaller than the number of linear extensions, $e_C(P)<e(P)$.
-In the remaining part of this section, we shall prove that this phenomenon occurs if and only if the finite poset in question is disconnected.
+In this case, the $\sim$ relation is nontrivial and the number of cyclic classes is smaller than the number of linear extensions, $e_C(P)<e(P)$.